Norman Lumsden: Later career

 Lumsden embarked on a second career as a dramatic actor during the 1970s.
 After appearing in a commercial for cracker biscuits in 1970, Lumsden began to appear in small roles in TV dramas, including the BBC's Play for Today, Edna, the Inebriate Woman (1971), The Sweeney (1978), The Hunchback of Notre Dame (1982), Minder (1984) in which he played the role of a vicar in the episode Senior Citizen Caine, Agatha Christie's Poirot (1989), One Foot in the Grave (1990), Jeeves and Wooster (1990), and The Detectives (1993).
 His film appearances were sparse but included roles in Runners (1983), A Handful of Dust (1988), and White Hunter Black Heart (1990) with Clint Eastwood.

-He found fame late in life, through the Yellow Pages 1983 TV advert in which Lumsden played J. R. Hartley, a fictional character in search of an out of print book called Fly Fishing by 'J.R.
-Hartley'.
+He found fame late in life, through the Yellow Pages 1983 TV advert in which Lumsden played J. R. Hartley, a fictional character in search of an out of print book called Fly Fishing by 'J. R. Hartley'.
 The advertisement is one of the most popular ever made in Britain, and remained a part of popular culture long after it ceased to be shown.
-Although he was most famous for playing Fly Fishing author J.R.
-Hartley, Lumsden didn't actually take up fishing until he was 85 years old.
-The advert has left such a lasting impression, that an actual book titled Fly Fishing was published under the J.R.
-Hartley pseudonym with Lumsden being hired to promote it as J.R.
-Hartley.
+Although he was most famous for playing Fly Fishing author J. R. Hartley, Lumsden did not actually take up fishing until he was 85 years old.
+The advert has left such a lasting impression, that an actual book titled Fly Fishing was published under the J. R. Hartley pseudonym with Lumsden being hired to promote it as J. R. Hartley.
 It was reworked and remade for a new generation in 2011, 28 years later, this time featuring a middle-aged DJ looking for his only hit in old record shops, not finding any luck until his daughter gives him the Yellow Pages (now on an iPhone 4G), with him finding the record.

 Death

 In 2001 Lumsden contracted shingles and died from subsequent infection at the age of 95.
-After his death the "Fly Fishing by JR Hartley" advert was rebroadcast as a tribute.
+After his death the "Fly Fishing by J. R. Hartley" advert was rebroadcast as a tribute.